byilma/linear_models/cross_validation.md

   )
 ```

-What do these results say about model choices?
+What do these results say about model choices? \#\# VIOLIN PLOTS of RMSE

 ``` r
 cv_df %>%